Lakhankumawat/LearnCPP/G-Graphs/README.md

 - Time Complexity: O(V+E), where V is the number of vertices and E is total number edges in a graph.

 - Space Complexity: O(n) , where n is total number of vertices in graph .

+### Advantages
+- use in the social networking sites, connected components are used to depict the group of people who are friends of each other or who have any common interest
+- It can also be used to convert a graph into a Direct Acyclic graph of strongly connected components .